Agriculture and Food Research Initiative (AFRI)

 NIFA’s AFRI funding portfolio includes both single- and multi-function research, education, and extension grants that address key problems of national, regional, and multi-state importance.
 AFRI-funded projects sustain all components of agriculture, including farm efficiency and profitability, ranching, renewable energy, forestry (both urban and agroforestry), aquaculture, rural communities and entrepreneurship, human nutrition, food safety, biotechnology, and conventional breeding.
 These projects also create jobs and help develop the next generation of agriculture and food scientists.

 AFRI-funded integrated projects must include at least two of the three functions of agriculture knowledge – research, education, and extension – to ensure delivery of science-based knowledge to people, allowing them to make informed practical decisions.

 The AFRI portfolio includes Coordinated Agricultural Projects (CAP) and Food and Agricultural Science Enhancement (FASE) grants.
-CAP grants are large, multi-million dollar projects that involve multiple institutions.
+CAP grants are large, multi-million dollar projects that often involve multiple institutions.
 FASE grants help institutions become more competitive and attract new scientists and educators to careers in high-priority areas of agriculture.

 NIFA makes grants for high priority research, education, and extension, taking into consideration the determinations made by the National Agricultural Research, Extension, Education, and Economics Advisory Board.

 Subject to the availability of appropriations to carry out the AFRI program, the Secretary may award grants to state agricultural experiment stations; colleges and universities; university research foundations; other research institutions and organizations; federal agencies; national laboratories; private organizations or corporations; individuals; or any group consisting of two or more of the aforementioned entities.

-Each grant program has its own unique set of requirements, the details of which are available within specific Requests for Application.
+Each grant program has its own unique set of requirements, the details of which are available within specific Requests for Applications in Part I, C. See the list of available AFRI RFAs.

 - National Research Council Report: “Spurring Innovation in Food and Agriculture: A Review of the USDA Agriculture and Food Research Initiative Program”